jsenv/core/readme.md

 - [Installation](#Installation)

 ## Presentation

-`@jsenv/core` relies on standard that are not yet available in browsers or Node.js to provide a future proof developer experience.
-In that aspect it can be seen as a polyfill for the developer experience of a JavaScript project.
-It also means future `@jsenv/core` versions will become lighter as standard gets adopted.

 `@jsenv/core` exports functions needed during the life of a typical JavaScript project.
 These functions are independant so that you can use them according to each project requirements.
 Using every `@jsenv/core` functions results in a unified developer experience.